JuliaTorrejon/juliatorrejon/docs/documentation/object-oriented-programming.md

 # Object Oriented Programming

+!!! info
     Object-oriented programming (OOP) is a programming language that is used to solve problems by thinking in terms of real-world objects or data rather than functions and logic.

 Additional benefits of OOP include code **reusability**, **scalability** and **efficiency**.